felipeeflores/zen-search/DESIGN.md

 ### Programming language
-For this application I have chosen to use Scala 2.12 with the [Cats](https://typelevel.org/cats/) functional library.
+For this sample application we are using Scala 2.12 with the [Cats](https://typelevel.org/cats/) functional library.